 Arrive in Allahabad and transfer to the Ganges (approximately 2 hours) by small riverboats for the sailing trip.
-You'll experience the sacred River Ganges, lifeblood of millions of Indian people, with a boat cruise through the heart of rural India.
+You'll experience the sacred River Ganges, the lifeblood of millions of Indian people, with a boat cruise through the heart of rural India.
 A support crew will be on hand as you sail down this iconic waterway, passing village communities and viewing river life as it goes on around you.
 The boats are equipped with life jackets, the deck has mattresses and cushions to relax on, and it’s all covered with a cloth roof for sun protection.
 Arrive at your campsite and relax riverside, read a book or play some cricket.
 Watch the sun go down and eat a delicious vegetarian meal prepared by the boatmen.

 Leaving your boats at Chunar, transfer by private vehicle to Varanasi (approximately 2 hours).
-This is one of holiest cities around, the ultimate destination for Hindu pilgrims who travel from far and wide to experience this spiritual city.
+This is one of holiest cities around; the ultimate destination for Hindu pilgrims who travel from far and wide to experience this spiritual city.
 Overflowing with temples, shrines and devotees, there’s no doubt it’s one of the most amazing cities.
 Set off on a walking tour of the oldest part of the city, bustling with tourists and priests, and see different rituals being performed.
 Wander through the Old City with its maze of narrow alleyways packed full of small shops and stalls, and lumbering cows.
-This evening soak up the unique magical atmosphere of a candle flower ceremony as the sun sets.
+This evening, soak up the unique magical atmosphere of a candle flower ceremony as the sun sets.

 Today starts early with a sunrise boat ride on the Ganges, where you can watch the light gradually illuminate the many ghats and temples along the river as you pass.
 The rest of the day is free for you to use as you like.
-There’s an option to take a trip to nearby Sarnath, one of the four main Buddhist pilgrimage destinations.
+There’s an option to take a trip to nearby Sarnath – one of the four main Buddhist pilgrimage destinations.
 The site is where Buddha preached his message of the path to enlightenment and features a number of stupas and museums to explore.
-Or perhaps visit Ram Nagar Fort, a crumbling 17th century fort and palace on the eastern bank of the Ganges, that’s the ancestral home of the Maharaja of Banaras.
-Alternatively the day can be spent exploring the laneways and alleys behind the ghats, picking up some examples of the excellent local silk industry, or perfecting yoga in this most chakra-balancing of places.
+Or perhaps visit Ram Nagar Fort – a crumbling 17th-century fort and palace on the eastern bank of the Ganges, that’s the ancestral home of the Maharaja of Banaras.
+Alternatively, the day can be spent exploring the laneways and alleys behind the ghats, picking up some examples of the excellent local silk industry, or perfecting yoga in this most chakra-balancing of places.